glynawe/Vanilla/vanilla.md

 If a module is declared with a *public interface* then only the definitions in that interface will be available when the module is imported.
 The module must contain declarations for all the definitions in its public interface.

-All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Vanilla language.
-For example, the type `integer` is a standard declaration.

 A *functor* is a module parametrized with a list of modules it can import; the actual modules are supplied when the functor is imported.
 The primary purpose of functors is to define generic abstract data types.
-Each module parameter has an interface that specifies a minimum set of definitions the actual module must provide.
+Each module parameter has an interface that specifies a minimum set of definitions that the actual module must provide.
 A functor with a `where` clause specifies that it will various types parameter modules are equivalent (this is important when defining generic types).

+All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Vanilla language.
+For example, the type `integer` is a standard declaration.

 **Example**